KISHORKR/Attendance/README.md

 # Attendance
 This is an project for schools and colleges to have their attendance details in an web pages.
-Firebase is used as the DataBas
+Firebase is used as the DataBase